Britain moves closer to COVID-19 vaccine trials that infect volunteers | Health

 Britain moves closer to COVID-19 vaccine trials that infect volunteers

-Any human challenge trials conducted in Britain would have to be approved by the Medicines and Healthcare products Regulatory Agency, the healthcare regulator that looks into safety, ethics, and protocol.
-Any assessment would be carried out after hVIVO completes its preliminary work.
-The characterization study - the first step towards finding the right form and dose of the virus that could be used to deliberately infect participants in future trials - is backed by Imperial College London and will be conducted by hVIVO at a specialist research unit at London's Royal Free Hospital.
+Any human challenge trials conducted in Britain would have to be approved by the Medicines and Healthcare products Regulatory Agency, the healthcare regulator that looks into safety, ethics and protocol.
+(Editing by Pravin Char and Carmel Crimmins)

-The work will be carried out "under the scrutiny of highly trained scientists and medics", hVIVO said in a statement.

 - READ MORE ON: